- Resource Consumption- The level of resources needed or used by a society

 - International conflicts

-Solutions to water shortages
+Solutions to water shortage

 - There must be a concerted effort by the government to provide potable drinking water in all communities